SuhasBRao/Python-Programs/README.md

 # Python-Programs
-This repo contains solution for some common Python chellenges
+This repo contains solutions for some common Python chellenges.
+Python challenges can be found here